-Every time I bake a batch of these two-bite delights, I cannot stop hearing the old Tootsie Pop commercial in my head…
+Every time I bake a batch of these vegan brownies, I cannot stop hearing the old Tootsie Pop commercial in my head...

 Except now it goes like this: How many bites does it take to eat a mini brownie?

 One.
 Two (crumbs left on plate).
 Two.
 The answer is two.
-It takes two bites to eat a mini brownie. 😉
+It takes two bites to eat a mini brownie.
+I mean, they are nicknamed "two-bite brownies" for a reason, right?

 I'm just kidding.
 They're nice enough to let me have one, maybe two if I'm lucky. 😉